Prometech has released “Particleworks for ANSYS 1.1”, the enhanced version of the interface product for “ANSYS”

 We will also be presenting Particleworks, Prometech's Mesh Free solution for Liquid Flow applications which works jointly with Granuleworks.

 Thank you for your continued support.

-Our User Support Service will be unavailable from Thursday December 27, 2018 to Sunday January 6, 2019 due to our Year-end and New Year holidays.
+Our User Support Service will be unavailable from August 10th to August 18th, 2019 due to a sequence of summer holidays.

-Starting Monday, December 10, the Prometech Software Nagoya Branch will be relocated to the address stated below.
+Starting Monday, July 1, the Prometech Software Osaka Branch will be relocated to the address stated below.